2018 MUNICIPAL ELECTION OCTOBER 22, 2018

 It is easy for you to find out if you are on the Voters' List.
 Submit your information in our online Voterview Service and find out if you are on the list.
 A link to the Voterview Service will be provided in the spring of 2018.

-April to August 2018: Municipal enumerations are conducted by MPAC in order to prepare a Preliminary List of Electors for each municipality and school board during an election year.
-If you have moved since the last election or have not confirmed your citizenship through MPAC you may not be on the list.
-The Township of Zorra encourages all voters to participate in MPAC's 2018 Municipal Enumeration.
+March to August 2018: Municipal enumerations are conducted by the Municipal Property Assessment Corporation (MPAC) in order to prepare a Preliminary List of Electors for each municipality and school board during an election year.
+If you have moved since the time of the 2014 election or wish to confirm you are identified as an eligible elector, the Township of Zorra encourages all voters to participate in MPAC's upcoming 2018 Municipal Enumeration.
+This can be done using the voterlookup.ca online elector confirmation and update service which is not currently available, however, it is anticipated that voterlookup.ca will be available in late February/early March timeframe.

 Fall 2018: The Township of Zorra will be making a Voter Lookup Portal available through the Election website to allow voters to check if they are on the Voter List.
 Personal information such as school support will not be made available through the Voter Lookup Portal.
 Eligible voters without computer access or who would prefer assistance are invited to call or attend at the Clerk's Office as of September, 2018 to look up if they are on the Voter List.